Industry Insights

 What are the five types of animation?

-It’s no coincidence that being ‘animated’ is synonymous with being full of life, vigour and liveliness; at Tricks Studio, we bring businesses to life everyday with our animation and motion graphic services.
+It’s no coincidence that being ‘animated’ is synonymous with being full of life, vigour and liveliness; at Tricks Studio, we bring businesses to life everyday with our animation and motion graphics.

 Informed by three decades of collective experience, our accomplished team of creatives knows almost everything there is to know about animation.